 XACML is an XML-based language for access control that has been standardized by the Technical Committee of the OASIS consortium.
 XACML is very popular as a fine grained authorization method among the community.
-Fine-grained authorization specifies the requirements and variables in an access control policy that is used to authorize access to a resource.
 However, there are plenty of other aspects of XACML other than it being just a fine grained authorization mechanism.

 Using thrift in XACML calls